fl4shk/frost32_cpu/README.md

 # Frost32 CPU
 My first attempt at a pipelined CPU, being implemented in SystemVerilog.

-There's either a three-stage or a four-stage pipeline:
+There's a four-stage pipeline:
-* Three-stage pipeline:
-    Instruction Decode -> Execute -> Write Back
-* Four-stage pipeline:
-    Instruction Decode -> Register Read -> Execute -> Write Back
+    Instruction fetch -> Instruction decode -> Execute -> Write Back

-The four-stage pipeline is intended for use at higher clock rates, and the three-stage pipeline is intended for use at lower clock rates and less FPGA usage.

-With the three-stage pipeline, for simplicity, multiplications are single cycle because many FPGAs contain embedded multipliers.

-Also, in that case, then for a little extra speed, the 32-bit by 32-bit -> 32-bit multiplications are constructed out of three 16-bit multiplications and some additions.

-The four-stage pipeline does not yet have multiplications implemented, but once they are, they will have to take more than one cycle (probably will be implemented using 8-bit multipliers, again because many FPGAs contain built-in multipliers)

-The four-stage pipeline allows somewhat higher clock rates than the three-stage pipeline.

-The original design was just the three stage pipeline.
+The processor reaches nearly 100 MHz in the worst case temperature in my Cyclone IV FPGA.

 ## Instructions that take more than one cycle
-* When there's a three-stage pipeline:
-    * Relative branches take two cycles, and jumps and calls take three cycles.
-(Note:  `reti` takes only one cycle).
+    * Relative branches take three cycles, and jumps and calls take four cycles.
-    * Conditions are resolved in the instruction decode stage, and the instruction decode stage **also** handles all memory access.
-    * Loads and stores take three cycles each.
+    * `reti` takes two cycles.

-* When there's a four-stage pipeline:
+    * `cpy`ing a register
-    * Relative branches still take two cycles, but jumps and calls take four cycles.
-(Note:  `reti` still takes only one cycle).
-    * Loads and stores take four cycles, but this may be changed to three cycles later (there will need to be changes to the stalling logic to allow for this).
+    * Loads and stores take four cycles each.
-    * Multiplications (once implemented) will take more than one cycle, but it is not yet known exactly how many cycles they will take.

 ## Interrupts
 Right now there is only one interrupt pin.

-The destination to jump to upon an interrupt happening has a special register.
+The destination to jump to upon an interrupt happening has a special
+register:  `idsta`.
+The destination to return to upon an interrupt happening also has a special register:  `ireta`.

 When the processor starts, interrupts are disabled.

 A second set of registers is being considered to be added for faster interrupt processing.

-Interrupts do not get serviced unless the processor is not stalling, which is perhaps a downside, but as of right now it won't
+Responding to an interrupt takes two cycles due to synchronous reads from memory, and also the processor will not respond to interrupts when it is in a stalling instruction.

 ## Cycle timings
 Conditional branches were intended to take very few cycles without the need